rcbertpattinscns/test_for_tumblr_retrieve/README.md

 ```
 Usage: ./tumblr.php -u username -p password -b blog 111111111 -f file.txt
 ```
+On some installs local cert authority is not up to date and if you receive empty page, you can try to skip SSL verification with --skip-cert-verify option.
+Keep in mind that this is INSECURE.

 if **-r** option is supplied then script will wait some time to meet rate limit requests per minute (default 1000 if not specified)

 If **-s** option is supplied log file will be splited in multiple files (one for each day) and date will be added to file name (file-YYMMDD.txt).